 I like to call this look… (b)eyeshadow.

 The mediocre bathroom lighting really exaggerates this, but my eyeshadow is uneven because I packed more pigment on my right eyelid.
 I feel like I always end up doing this because I’m right-handed…

 Anyway, this is ColourPop Pressed Powder Shadow in Feathered (matte brown), Sleeper (matte eggplant; this is technically a Pressed Pigment, not an eye shadow), Poodle (matte pink), and Quantum Sleep (metallic royal blue).

-…working through the Easy problems on LeetCode.
+…working through more online practice problems.
 I’m about 75% of the way through, and most of the questions have been well-written and practical.
 Part of me really doesn’t mind doing them, and part of me loathes it on a cellular level, which is pretty much how I feel about programming in general.
 I’m still not interviewing yet, and I keep thinking about Elizabeth Gilbert’s distinction between hobbies, jobs, careers, and vocations.

 It’s hard to work in tech when you just want a tech job, not a tech career, and it makes me panicky to think about it too hard, so I’m just compartmentalizing for now.
 My studying momentum’s come to a standstill these past couple weeks, what with the uh, grieving and the being sick, and I know I need to cut myself some slack no matter how guilty I feel.
 I’ve been having trouble falling asleep again, and this time it’s coupled with trouble staying asleep, which is great for my fanfiction reading habits and absolutely terrible for my health.